aibrite/jdash-docs/src/backend/net-core-dev.md

 # .Net Core Development

 This article is about installing and using JDash server libraries on your backend.
-If you decide to use JDash Cloud, you can skip this section.

 Integrating JDash server libraties into your existing .Net Core Web Api/MVC application is easy.